 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-Look, we all know that filing your income taxes can be confusing, right?
-Well, do yourself a favor: Save your sanity (mostly) and get started now!
+We all know that filing your income taxes can be confusing, right?
+Well, do yourself a favor and get started now!
 After all, tax season is right around the corner.

-If you’re looking for a DIY solution to file your taxes, we’ve got you covered.
-By comparing the most popular tax programs all in one place, we’re hoping to save you the hassle of trying them all yourself!
-In fact, we’ll walk through the pros and cons of each program.
-Just use this guide to decide which one you like, gather your W-2 forms, and get to work!
+By comparing the most popular tax programs in one handy guide, we’re saving you the hassle of trying them all yourself!
+Just decide which one you like, gather your W-2 forms, and get to work!

 Our Top Picks